-You can also play games that need more room, like Charades.
-Kids love flashlights, so bring enough for a game of Flashlight Tag, Hide-and-Seek.
+You can also play games that need more room, like Charades and Hide-and-Seek.
+Kids love flashlights, so bring enough for a game of Flashlight Tag.

-Card games can be a lot of fun and very portable.
-You can buy game decks like Skip-Bo or Uno (Uno even has Minecraft and Harry Potter themed cards), or play games with a standard set of cards, such as Go Fish and War.
+Card games can be a lot of fun and are very portable.
+You can buy game decks like Skip-Bo or Uno.
+(Uno even has Minecraft and Harry Potter themed cards), or play games with a standard set of cards, such as Go Fish and War.

 You can find card games at your local toy store or the toy section of Target or Walmart.
-Most have a board game section as well as a section dedicated to kid and family card games.
+Most have a board game section and a section dedicated to kid and family card games.

 Camping is the perfect time to stare up at the night sky to identify stars and constellations.
 Bring along a night sky chart or use a stargazing app.
 You can even do a Constellation and Star Hunt to see who can identify the most.